rehierl/node-tree-outliner/88-todos.md

 <!-- ======================================================================= -->
 ## minor/isolated/mixed

+**TODO**
+with regards to `Node.parentSection` -
+maintain a global list of all sections - define `Node.parentSectionIndex` instead - i.e. use index values instead of node references - i.e. use index values to reduce the memory footprint -

+**TODO**
+transformations -
+replace multiple nodes with a single node - that contains the previous nodes as its descendants - and which acts as the representative of the replaced content -

+**TODO**
+a node represents a set of nodes (descendants) - of which it is itself not a part - consistent with leaf nodes (empty set) -

+**TODO**
-a section tree is just another node tree - fundamental conclusions drawn based on the section tree, may also apply to any other node tree -
+a section tree is just another node tree - fundamental conclusions drawn based on the section tree will also have to apply to any other node tree -

 **TODO**
 parent containers, a definition by choice? -